Winston TDs highlight Saints’ 23-21 preseason win over Jags

 CATCHING ON

-Callaway had the crowd gasping in amazement when they saw replays of his touchdown catches.
-He snagged the first — his longer of the two — with a diving catch between two defenders after he’d been interfered with from behind by rookie Tyson Campbell.
+Callaway had the crowd gasping in amazement when they saw replays of his touchdowns.
+He snagged the first – his longer of the two – with a diving catch between two defenders after he’d been interfered with from behind by rookie Tyson Campbell.

 His second TD came on a one-handed catch over his outside shoulder along the sideline.